macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 “Woah, Hades!”
 She called out to her mount, and it landed.

 “Sorry— wait—_Headmaster Anna_?”
-The woman, slightly smaller than Anna, but perhaps a bit burlier
+The woman, slightly smaller than Anna, but perhaps a bit burlier due to her mount, smiled at the headmaster before it.
+Along her shoulders, and prominently

 “That’s me.”
 Anna smiled politely, used to the reaction she elicited from this girl.